SAP-samples/event-driven-integrations-codejam/exercises/08-cloudevents-sdk/README.md

 ## Summary

 In this exercise, we learned how to create a CloudEvent message programmatically using the CloudEvents SDK for Node.js.
-We didn't only create a CloudEvent message for the Ticket Website example that we've seen previously but we also published it to a topic in an event broker service.
+We didn't only create a CloudEvent message for the Ticket Website example that we've seen previously but we also published it to a topic in AEM.

 ## Further Study